DDvO/Duplicate-Contacts-Manager/README.md

 *   both cards do not contain any name, email address, or phone number that might match.

 Yet cards with non-equivalent `AIMScreenName` are never considered matching, which is convenient for preventing cards from being repeatedly presented for manual treatment.

+The matching relation is designed to be rather weak, such that it tends to yield more pairs of candidate duplicates.

 _Matching_ of names, email addresses, and phone numbers is based upon equivalence of fields modulo abstraction, described below.
 As a result, for example, names differing only in letter case are considered to match.